martppa/omni-mvi/README.md

 ```

 ### Constructor testing
-If your `Host` executes intents during it's construction you can capture its states and effects by running `testConstructor()`:
+If your `Host` executes intents during its construction you can capture its states and effects by running `testConstructor()`:

 ```kotlin
 @Test